top of page

 Workpackage 5

-WP5 will deploy evidence-based therapy for disorders of the audio-phonological loop in 5 areas: neuroplasticity in acquired deafness, phonemic representations in dyslexia, synchronization of speech reception in autism, syllabification in stuttering, restoring speech communication with BCI.
+WP5 deploys evidence-based therapy for disorders of the audio-phonological loop in 5 areas: neuroplasticity in acquired deafness, phonemic representations in dyslexia, synchronization of speech reception in autism, syllabification in stuttering, restoring speech communication with BCI.

 Image_WP5_sel.jpg